 This will be a new mine site using a mining technique that is different from conventional "wet mining", which utilizes a dredge and floating concentrator to mine and process heavy mineral- bearing sands.
-The "dragline" method is flexible and allows for strategic recovery of existing ore resources.
+The "dragline" method is flexible and allows for strategic recovery of ore resources.
 The maximum mining depth will be 50 feet.
 This method provides for more precision than is possible with typical dredge mining methods.
-In addition, having the PCP located in close proximity of the wet processing plant and lined process water ponds will allow for concentrating activities in one centralized location, thereby decreasing energy demands and creating an efficient method for process water reuse and recirculation.
+In addition, having the PCP located in close proximity of the Wet Processing Plant and lined process water ponds will allow for concentrating activities in one centralized location, thereby decreasing energy demands and creating an efficient method for process water reuse and recirculation.

 Most of the pipelines will be installed above ground and will be inspected on a regular basis.
-When the mining operation is active, Twin Pines will train their employees to inform them of the importance of water conservation practices at the plant.
+Twin Pines will train their employees to inform them of the importance of water conservation practices at the plant.

-5.6 Water Conservation Measures and Upgrades
+4.6 Water Conservation Measures and Upgrades

 Conservation measures and improvements are selected based on operational benefits and cost savings.
-Measures and improvements will be reviewed periodically as part of the audit and review process by site management and those measures deemed appropriate will be implemented.
+Measures and improvements will be reviewed periodically as part of an audit and review process by site management and those measures deemed appropriate will be implemented.

-5.7 Plumbing Ordinances and/or Codes
+4.7 Plumbing Ordinances and/or Codes

-Twin Pines will be in compliance with applicable plumbing code provisions requiring the use of ultralow flow plumbing fixtures and the installation of other applicable water saving technologies for the water distribution system to support water conservation.
-However, the proposed demonstration project Saunders Demonstration Mine will not be operating a water system and therefore will not be enforcing plumbing ordinances.
+Twin Pines will comply with applicable plumbing code provisions requiring the use of ultra-low flow plumbing fixtures and the installation of other applicable water saving technologies for the water distribution system to support water conservation.
+However, the proposed Saunders Demonstration Mine will not be operating a water system and therefore will not be enforcing plumbing ordinances.

-5.8 Recycle-Reuse
+4.8 Recycle-Reuse

-The proposed system at the demonstration project Saunders Demonstration Mine operations inherently minimizes the amount of unaccounted for water by recycling and reusing of water.
-Attachment A depicts the process flow diagram and details how the process water is recycled and reused.
+The proposed system at the Saunders Demonstration Mine operations inherently minimizes the amount of unaccounted for water by recycling and reusing of water.
+Attachment A depicts the process flow diagram and details how the process water is recycled and re-used.

-5.9 Progress Reports
+4.9 Progress Reports

-The proposed demonstration project Saunders Demonstration Mine is planning on operating for approximately 4 years.
+The proposed Saunders Demonstration Mine is planning on operating for approximately 4 years.
 Twin Pines will submit a water conservation progress report for every five (5) years of operation or at the end of operations whichever is first, to the Georgia EPD in accordance with Georgia Rule 391-3-2.04(11)(h).
-The report will outline water use and recycling in the mineral processing closed-loop system, describing improvements and summarizing water conservation activities at the mine.
+The report will outline water use and recycling in the mineral processing closed-loop system, describing improvements and summarizing water conservation activities.